MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 This process is described in more detail in the GitHub documentation [**Contributing to projects**](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
 We encourage contributors to format pull requests commits following the [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/).

 **Tests in the Pull Requests**
+This image shows the tests implemented in the Pull Request process.
 ![Pull-Request-process](/docs/Pull-Request-process.jpg)

 ## Pull Request comments and reviews